tracim/tracim/backend/doc/cli.md

 ### Show content ###

 Show some content informations.
-This show only some metadata for privacy reason but information given should be enough to solve most system administrator issues.
+This show only some metadata for privacy reason but information given should be enough to solve most of system administrator issues.

 ```shell
 $ tracimcli content show -h